Emotional effects

 Changes in emotions

-It is common for survivors to get frustrated, angry or irritated more often or more quickly.
+It is common for someone with a brain injury to get frustrated, angry or irritated more often or more quickly.
 They may even become aggressive.
 This can lead to yelling, cursing, and physical outbursts.
-This is distressing both for the survivor and their loved ones.
+This is distressing for everyone involved.

 These episodes of anger or an increase in irritability can be caused by: